Private tutoring is one of the most effective ways to help struggling students succeed in school.

 Personal tutors can not only create individualised lesson plans tailored for the student needs, but also impart critical study skills that will guarantee their students overall academic excellence.

 Rita Eichenstein PhD is a paediatric neuropsychologist in a 2017 article written by care.com, stated that the most strenuous part of the primary school-parent relationship is homework:

 "By the time it's homework time, most parents are pooped.
 Whether they work full time or are busy shuffling their kids around, making dinner and supervising bath and bed time routines, parents are not the ideal homework monitor..."

-- English (spelling, grammar, punctuation),
+- English (reading, spelling, grammar, punctuation),

 - Mathematics (subtraction, addition, division and other basic teachings),